Manual Machining

 milling machine

-multi-point tool
+multi-point cutting tool

 numerical display panel